 "On the contrary, I don't like fighting."
 He responded smoothly.
 "Normally, when one fights there is something they are fighting for... a specific target.
 And on that note, no man enjoys getting pounded without anything to get pounded for.
 Even then he hates it."

 He paused for a moment to think.
 "At any rate, it keeps me from lolly-gagging around my room, doesn't it?
 Everything is exactly where it should be.
 I don't have the heart to move even my own possessions."

 My brows rose with curiosity.
-"Were you expecting someone else, rather?"
+"Were you expecting someone else?"
 I knew it was terribly annoying, but I brought up the woman in every conversation since Watson had told us she was coming.
 Whoever she was, she wasn't here yet.
-And whoever she was, she was obviously a doll to win over Sherlock.
+And whoever she was, she was obviously a doll to have won over Sherlock.
 "Were you expecting the woman in the photograph?"

-"I was not expecting anyone, for your information."
-His words were rushed, and I noticed his face become particularily more flushed.
-Although it hurt me to think or say it, this woman had an obvious effect over Holmes.
-I couldn't tell if it was admiration, or hatred.
+"I was not expecting anyone."
+His words were rushed, and I noticed his face become particularly more flushed.
+Although it hurt me to think or say it, this woman had an obvious effect on Holmes.
+I couldn't tell if it was admiration or hatred.
 Or perhaps both.
 "That gave me all the more reason to leave."

 "She's very lovely."
 He snorted and said nothing more.
 "In the picture, I mean.
 She looked almost too elegant to be living in London.
 I assume she's not since Watson said she was coming into town.
 Is she foreign?"
 He was tossing his coat on as quick as possible now.
 "Aha, I bet I know.
 She's American, isn't she?
 Americans are always lovely."

 "I think it's best that we proceed to our humble abodes."
 He slammed the door shut as we left the restroom.
 "You are quite inquisitive, I'll give you that much.
 I admire your determination."
 He paused, sincerity arriving in his eyes.
 "I do not think of Irene in that way."